 On its first outing at the Menier Chocolate Factory, this new revival of Tom Stoppard’s classic play, directed by Patrick Marber, broke box office records, selling out for the entirety of the run even before the first performance had taken place.
 Audiences were not left disappointed however, as the show lived up to expectations, receiving rave reviews from both fans and critics alike.
-Now, Travesties will come to the Apollo Theatre in London’s West End, giving those who missed out the first time another changes to see this fantastic production.
+Now, Travesties has come to the Apollo Theatre in London’s West End, giving those who missed out the first time another changes to see this fantastic production.

 Patrick Marber is one of the country’s most acclaimed directors, having worked on the plays Three Days in the Country, The Red Lion and Don Juan in Soho as well as the films Closer, Asylum and Notes on a Scandal.
 Throughout his career he has received a range of prestigious awards, including the Olivier Award for Best New Play, the Evening Standard Award for Best Comedy and a Critics’ Circle Theatre Award.